ArduPilot/ardupilot_wiki/plane/source/docs/manual-mode.rst

 ===========

 Regular RC control, no stabilization.
-All RC inputs are passed through to the outputs.
-The only ways in which the RC output may be different from inputs are as follows:

--  if a configured failsafe or geofence triggers, and Plane takes control
+All RC inputs are passed through to the servo outputs set by their SERVOx_FUNCTION.

+.. note:: This assumes that the RC channel is being used as a servo output function instead of one selected by its RCx_OPTION parameter.
+The only ways in which the input to a servo output function may be different from inputs in this mode is if a configured failsafe or geofence triggers, and Plane takes control.
--  if the :ref:`VTAIL_OUTPUT <VTAIL_OUTPUT>`
-   option is enabled, then a software VTAIL mixer is applied on the output
--  if the :ref:`ELEVON_OUTPUT <ELEVON_OUTPUT>`
-   option is enabled, then a software Elevon mixer is applied on the output